prathammkc/Library-Management-System/README.md

 @add_new_book.sql
 ```

+## License:
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for more details.

 ## Contributing:
 Feel free to fork this repository, create a branch, and submit a pull request with your improvements.